microsoft/AzureDevOpsDemoGenerator/CONTRIBUTING.md

 Have you identified a reproducible problem in a workshop?
 Have a feature request?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.

-### Identify Where to Report

-The MSW project is distributed across multiple repositories.
-Try to file the issue against the correct workshop.
-Check the list of [Related Projects](https://github.com/Microsoft/MSW/wiki/Related-Projects) if you aren't sure which repo is correct.

 ### Look For an Existing Issue

 Before you create a new issue, please do a search in [open issues](https://github.com/Microsoft/MSW/issues) to see if the issue or feature request has already been filed.

-Be sure to scan through the [most popular](https://github.com/Microsoft/MSW/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) feature requests.
+Be sure to scan through the [most popular](https://github.com/Microsoft/etc...) feature requests.

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment: